szgula/UofG_Robotics_TDP/docs/Basic_Actions/Go_Around_Point.md

 where R is the radius of curvature of the path and l is the distance between the two wheels.

-In this function we take the velocity of the faster wheel is 3 units, and the velocity of the slower wheel is calculated from the ratio mentioned in the equation above.
+In this function we take the velocity of the faster wheel as 3 units, and the velocity of the slower wheel is calculated from the ratio mentioned in the equation above.

 <!--- ![Go Around Point Diagram](../Figures/.png) -->